iterative/dvc.org/content/docs/api-reference/dvcfilesystem.md

 Git commit (any [revision](https://git-scm.com/docs/revisions) such as a branch or a tag name, a commit hash, or an [experiment name]).

+The optional `config` argument can be passed through to the DVC project.

 [experiment name]: /doc/command-reference/exp/run#-n

 ## Opening a file